Serving Trinity County Assessor California Property Owners

 Last year, we helped a Weaverville homeowner reduce their assessment from $425,000 to $365,000, saving them $618 annually.
 A Trinity Center property owner saw their taxes drop by $892 per year after we corrected errors in their lot size and comparable sales.
 These aren't unusual cases – they're typical results when someone actually challenges Trinity County's assessments with proper evidence and expertise.

 The math is straightforward: Trinity County's average tax rate is 1.03%, so every $10,000 we reduce your assessment saves you $103 per year.
-Over the typical 5-7 years before your next reassessment, that's $515-$721 back in your pocket from a single successful protest.
+Over the typical 5-7 years before your next reassessment, that's $515-$721 back in your pocket from a single successful appeal.
 Our 25% contingency fee means you keep the majority of savings while we do all the work.

 Stop wondering if you're overpaying and find out for certain.
 Get your free Trinity County property assessment analysis and see exactly how much you could be saving.
 The deadline approaches faster than you think, and every day you wait is money you can't recover.